saeidsoheily/machine-learning/README.md

 - PySpark Classification implementation in Python [using PipeLine] (RandomForestClassifier)
 - Genetic Algorithm implementation in Python (Solving Mathematical Equality Problem)
 - TensorFlow MNIST Classification implementation in Python [using TensorFlow v1.x] (Deep Learning)
+- TensorFlow Linear Classification implementation in Python [using TensorFlow v1.x]
 - To be continued...

 R: